-School cancels Mother's Day in effort to celebrate diversity
+School Cancels Mother's Day in Effort to Celebrate Diversity

 An elementary school is cancelling Mother’s and Father’s Day events in an effort to celebrate diversity and inclusivity after a traumatic incident involving one of its students.

-Staff from Albert McMahon Elementary School in Mission, British Columbia, Canada sent a letter to its students’ parents, indicating the cancellation of events related to the holidays.
+Staff from Albert McMahon Elementary School in Mission, British Columbia, Canada sent a letter to its students’ parents, indicating the cancelation of events related to the holidays.
 In it, the letter reads:

 As Mother’s Day and Father’s Day approach we have met as a Primary (Grade 1 and 2) team to discuss our core values.
 In an effort to celebrate diversity, inclusivity and also nurture our students who are part of non-traditional families, we have decided to encourage those celebrations to take place at home.
 Due to this, the children will not be making gifts at school to give on Mother’s Day and Father’s Day.
 We feel each family knows the best way to celebrate with their own family.

-Mission Public School District Superintendent Angus Wilson confirmed the letter was sent to parents, but he noted the cancellation came with a valid reason.
+Mission Public School District Superintendent Angus Wilson confirmed the letter was sent to parents, but he noted the cancelation came with a valid reason.

 “The reasoning wasn’t some cabal or some political plan,” Wilson said.
 “Instead, there has been a recent trauma involving a student and its parents.”